barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-Replace the DNS container and local images with the GCR image and test it.
+Replace the running DNS container and local Docker images with the GCR image and test it.
+The final VM image you create will download and run the configured DNS server from its GCR image.

-22. Remove the DNS container and local images.
+27. Remove the DNS container and local images.

 ```bash
 sudo docker stop vanilla-dns